Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - Entrance Rando setting now carries through New Game Plus, so you will be able to keep playing in Entrance Rando forever.
 Enjoy WaltonWare Entrance Rando!
 - Highlighting a credit chit will show many credits it holds
 - More consistent projectile damage calculations when using very low randomization percents (eg. 0% Damage)
+- Removed extra soda, liquor, and cigarettes added to mission 3 Battery Park.
+The locations of these added items will still be available for items to randomize into.
 </details>